ICOS-Carbon-Portal/pylib/docs/modules.md

 column_names = dobj.colNames
 ```

-#### Dobj.data ⭐
+#### Dobj.data
 Retrieve the actual data for the PID in Pandas DataFrame format.
-Authentication
-is required.
-Upon authentication, all available variables will be returned.
-Below,
+**Authentication is required**.
+Upon authentication, all available variables
+will be returned.
-you'll find two examples illustrating this process, one with preset
+Below, you will find two examples illustrating this process, one with preset
 authentication and one without.

 Example 1 *(preset authentication)*: